apify/apify-docs-v2/sources/platform/proxy/index.md

 # [](./proxy) Proxy

+**Learn to anonymously access websites in scraping/automation jobs.
+Improve data outputs and efficiency of bots, and access websites from various geographies.**

+---

 [Apify Proxy](https://apify.com/proxy) allows you to change your IP address when web scraping to reduce the chance of being [blocked](../web_scraping_101/anti_scraping_techniques.md) because of your geographical location.

 You can use proxies in your [actors](../actors/index.md) or any other application that supports HTTP, HTTPS, and FTP protocols.
 Apify Proxy monitors the health of your IP pool and intelligently [rotates addresses](#ip-address-rotation) to prevent IP address-based blocking.